novodias/guess/README.md

 ```

 ### Development build
 Run `./start-dev.sh` to start the development build.
+The script start both servers with hotloading.

 ### Production build
 Run these commands to build production.